 If it’s a chilly day, take your pick from hot chocolate flavors, the perfect way to warm up.
 They are also packaged so you can carry them home.

-For sale are caramel and chocolate sauces, big chunks of chocolate that come with their only mallet for smashing into smaller pieces, and even savory cooking herbs and spices.
+For sale are caramel and chocolate sauces, big chunks of chocolate that come with their own mallet for smashing into smaller pieces, and even savory cooking herbs and spices.

 This may be a place to visit at the end of day, especially if you plan on purchasing souvenirs.
 They are open until 10 pm.

-Total price for our tasting: We did not taste chocolate here but we did bring a lot home (and so far, what we have eaten has been delicious).
+Total price for our tasting: We did not taste chocolate here but we did bring a lot home (and what we ate was delicious).

 Say Hi to Jeanneke-Pis